 - Spiritual Successor: Minute to Win It crosses the idea of completing challenges with the idea of earning progressively more money for each completed task.

-- Stage Money: The bonus round of the PAX version had the contestants in a chamber collecting flying cash (and prizes).
+- Stage Money: The bonus round of the PAX version had the contestants in the "Swirling Whirlwind" collecting flying cash (and prizes).

 - Thematic Theme Tune: The original had a vocal theme, which even went so far as to mention the sponsors by name.